-Interest rate derivatives are recorded at fair value and consist of treasury rate lock contracts, interest rate swaps and forward swaps.
-The fair value of these financial instruments are measured using observable inputs based on the 10-year Treasury note rate, the SOFR and SONIA Rates, respectively (Level 2).
+Interest rate derivatives are recorded at fair value and consist of interest rate swaps and forward swaps.
+The fair value of these financial instruments are measured using observable inputs based on the SOFR and SONIA Rates, respectively (Level 2).

 Secured Debt